hack4rva/rvahacks/knowledge-base/01-planning-strategy/outreach-templates.md

 ---

-### Business Room Lead
+### Hustle Corner Lead

 **Reports to:** Heather Lyne (Entrepreneurial Ecosystems)
 **Commitment:** 3-4 hours/week February-March, plus event weekend
-**Responsibility:** Staff and manage pitch coaching with 4-6 business mentors
+**Responsibility:** Staff and manage the Hustle Corner with 4-6 Hustle Mentors (product, business, pitch)

 #### Outreach Template

-**Subject:** Lead pitch coaching at Hack for RVA
+**Subject:** Lead pitch & business mentorship at Hack for RVA

 ---

 Hi [Name],

-A great solution needs a great pitch.
-We're creating a **Business Room** at Hack for RVA (March 27-29, 2026) — a space where teams can refine their business models, practice presentations, and think through implementation.
+A great solution needs a great pitch — and a viable path to implementation.
+We're creating a **Hustle Corner** at Hack for RVA (March 27-29, 2026) — a business mentorship hub where teams can refine their product strategy, practice presentations, and think through sustainability.

-We're looking for a **Business Room Lead** to:
+We're looking for a **Hustle Corner Lead** to:
-- Recruit 4-6 business mentors (MBA students, entrepreneurs, nonprofit leaders)
+- Recruit 4-6 Hustle Mentors (MBA students, entrepreneurs, product managers)
-- Provide pitch coaching and presentation feedback
+- Provide pitch coaching and product strategy feedback
 - Help teams articulate impact, sustainability, and implementation pathways
 - Coordinate mock pitch sessions before Sunday finals